jmacdotorg/plerd/README.md

     * `templates`: Holds your blog's templates.
     * `docroot`: Will hold your blog's actual docroot, ready for serving up by the webserver software of your choice.
     * `db`: Will contain metadata about your blog's posts.

     You can freely add other files or directories in this directory if you wish (a `drafts` folder, perhaps?).
 Plerd will happily ignore them.

-    *Alternately*, you can simply choose four directories anywhere on your  filesystem to serve these purposes.
-Just make sure that whatever user runs Plerd's processes has write access to both the source and docroot directories.
+    *Alternately*, you can put these directories separately and anywhere on your  filesystem, specifying their locations in your config file (as described below).
+Just make sure that whatever user runs Plerd's processes has read and write access to all of them.

 1. Copy `conf/plerd_example.conf` to `conf/plerd.conf`, and then update it to best suit your blog.